RinehartGroup/reaction_monitor/README.md

 # reaction_monitor
-An Arduino-based data logger for logging data from chemical reactions.
+An Arduino-based data logger for logging temperature, gas flow, and gas composition data from chemical reactions.

 ## Motivation